Epidemiology & Public Health

 Dr Stine was one of the first to recognize that in countries with less sophisticated water purification and sanitary sewer systems, children are often infected with more than more pathogen.
 Lindsay et al 2011 (PMID 21470448) revealed that for patients admitted to hospital in Kolkata, the combination of multiple pathogens was not random.
 In order to better understand the nature of diarrheal infections Dr. Stine incorporated the idea that pathogen load is essential.
 The quantitative PCR methodology revealed first that Shigella was more wide spread than previously thought occurring in 80% of children without diarrhea and that there was a threshold above which Shigella was the likely cause of diarrhea (Lindsay et al 2013 PMID 23536399).
 In order to examine all of the microbiota, his group began anlyzing the small subunit of ribosomal RNA gene (16S).
 In order to perform legitimate statistical tests, he and his team developed appropriate normalization and zero correction methods (Paulson et al Nature Methods PMID 24076764).
 Their initial survey (Pop et al. PMID 24995464) has implicated selected Streptococcus species as possible novel pathogens.
 In addition, his group has developed the methodology for estimating the effect size of associations between bacterial species, their analysis of their quantitative PCR data for Shigella combined with their 16s data revealed that there are four Lactobacillus taxa that will decrease the odds of diarrhea in children with sufficient Shigella to have diarrhea by a factor of two.
 (Lindsay et al.2015 PMID: 25625766).
 Currently Dr Stine is working on a previously unrecognized Streptococcus pathogen for diarrhea and strains of Lactobacillus that inhibit the growth of Shigella.

 Dr Stine developed multilocus tandem repeat analysis methods for V. cholerae, compared them to whole genome sequencing and applied both methods to epidemiological surveys.
 Kachwamba 2017 PMID 28219321 characterized isolates from outbreaks in Tanzania and identified genetically separate outbreaks in the same location and genetically identical outbreaks in different regions.
-Debes et al 2016 PMID 26735969 demonstrated that simple methods like placing live V. cholerae on filter paper and drying it was a viable method for safely transporting DNA in low resource settings.
-George et al 2017 demonstrated that person-to-person and household source water-to-person transmission occurred and in different proportions in different outbreaks.
+Bwire et al. 2018 PMID: 29864113 extend these studies into Uganda and identified a new transmission event from South Asia to east Africa.
+George et al 2017 PMID: 29178823 demonstrated that both person-to-person and household source water-to-person transmission occurred and in different proportions in different outbreaks.

 Dr. Stine is part of the ongoing search for genes associated with stroke.
 Stroke like other complex human disorders clearly have a significant genetic component.
 If genes associated with these disorders can be identified, then novel treatment or diagnostic methods may be understood.
 Over time the size of the populations examined has increased.
-The most recent results to emerge from the merging of consortia are i) all ischaemic stroke-related loci previously implicated by GWAS are subtype specific (Lancet Neurol.
-2016 PMID 26708676) and ii) COL4A2 is associated with lacunar ischemic and deep intracerebral hemorrhage strokes (Neurology 2017 PMID 28954878).
+The most recent results to emerge from the merging of consortia are i) there are 32 stroke-related loci implicated by GWAS in a large population (Nature Genetics 2018 PMID 29531354) and ii) COL4A2 is associated with lacunar ischemic and deep intracerebral hemorrhage strokes (Neurology 2017 PMID 28954878).

 Dr Stine has had over 100 graduates student spend 3 or more months in his laboratory including over 20 from low income countries.